JasonShen-SH/mase_real/docs/labs/practical2_rs1923.md

 In fact, we could also bypass the zero-cost proxies and **directly** conduct a search, similar to the method described in question 4.
 This involves creating a new Python file in the corresponding directory to define the search space, and implementing transformation methods for each module (conv2d, linear, bn, relu, maxpool), along with their corresponding configurations.
 The complete code is available at [link](https://github.com/JasonShen-SH/mase_real/edit/main).

-Conducting the search on a local CPU with the search strategy's sampler set to "tpe", we obtained the following search results:
+Conducting the search on a **local CPU** with the search strategy's sampler set to **"tpe"**, we obtained the following search results:

 (Note that we have 84 different search options within the search space, therefore, we set <code>n_trial=84</code> within the toml file).